PhrotonPhage/tankgame/readme.txt

 -Re-added `kbhit()` in classic mode
 -Changes to randomzier on different difficulty in classic mode
--Bug: `int clearScreen` does not turn into 0 automatically in classic mode
+-Bug: `int clearScreen` does not turn into 0 automatically in classic mode v0.3.0.4 Alpha build 1100 - July 19, 2020
+-More blocks now support scoring (4-11) on classic mode -On easy difficulty, block update is now longer (50 value) instead of 10 value on classic mode -On normal difficulty, block update is now longer (25 value) instead of 5 value on classic mode -On hard difficulty, block update is now longer (10 value) instead of 3 value on classic mode -On very hard difficulty, block update is now longer (5 value) instead of 1 value on classic mode -Removed value counter to improve performance on classic mode -Pressing 'Z' no longer quits the game immediately.
+It's now used to pause.
+Z to unpause -Added quit by pressing 'X' in classic mode (including beep sound) -Added beep sounds for quit confirmation on classic mode, minimal, and shooting -Changed beep sound for program startup
+-Minor graphical fixes
+-Known bugs: On classic mode, some blocks (1-11) cannot be destroyed